Claualvarez/Sequence_analysis_intro/README.md

 ## Exercise 3: Mulstiple Sequence Alignment

-The goal of multiple sequence alignments is to introduce gaps such that residues in the same column are homologous.

-### Alignment methods
-- Progressive construction:
-  - These methods reduce MSAs to a series of pairwise operations.
-  - These algorithms are heuristic.
-  - Popular algorithms: Clustal, T-Coffee.

-- Iterative methods
-  - Similar to progressive contruction methods + iterative realignment step.
-  - Popular algorithms: MUSCLE and MAFFT.

 **1. Align the sequences obtained by your prevouos sequence similarity search using MAFFT** \
   We will use the predefined default parameters.
 Click the ``Submit``button.